10 Things I Wish I Knew as a Cruise Rookie

 7. The Captain is a Celebrity

-A person who has never been on a cruise might expect the captain to be a normal worker.
+A person who has never been on a cruise might expect the captain to be just another crew member.

 In reality, on cruise ships, the captain is like a celebrity.